 Monitoring your cadence as you run informs you of how you're preforming in the moment, but analyzing your data later enables you to zoom-in to compare the fine details of your workout, and zoom-out to see the big picture of your fitness over time.
 This empowers you to identify trends in your training, and to take action — siezing every opportunity for improvement.

 After your workout, hop onto your computer or mobile device to analyze your cadence data with SportTracks.
 These metrics are accessible in your Workout detail pages, and you can filter and list both your Average and Max cadence numbers by customizing your Workouts page:

 Beside the cadence data in the image above is a metric called Aerobic Efficiency.
-This data point measures how well your cardiovascular system performed in relation to your heartrate.
-When you stack these numbers up in a list over a period of time, you can determine if your efficiency is improving.
-Placing this number in a list beside your cadence data shows you how the two metrics interrelate.
+It measures how well your cardiovascular system performed in relation to your heart rate.
+When you stack these numbers in a list over a period of time, you can determine if your efficiency is improving.
+Placing it beside your cadence data shows you how the two metrics interrelate.

 Do you ever wonder if you maintain good running form as you get tired?
 Analyzing your cadence by overlaying your heartrate data can help you determine this, and you can look at runs with both short and long distances and intensities to see how your form holds up.

 You can also visit your Analysis page and quickly put together custom charts that will display your cadence data in a variety of ways.
 Choose from pie charts, scatter plots, bubble grids and more, and compare this data on axis with heartrate, elevation gain, etc.